-Because the import process uses Drush commands, creating Drush aliases for your target website allows you to execute Drush commands without needing to sign in to your target website to copy files using SSH.
+The import process uses Drush commands, so creating Drush aliases for your target website allows you to execute Drush commands without needing to sign in to your target website to copy files using SSH.

 To configure your aliases to run the correct version of Drush, create a Drush aliases file based on the following example, altering the code to meet your needs:

 $aliases['cloud-platform'] = array(

 // uncomment this line if deploying a D8 codebase